 The Company's directors, management and employees are constantly encouraged to develop their skills by attending various seminars and training courses organized by various organizations, e.g. the Thai Institute of Directors Association, the SET and the SEC, etc. Seminars and training courses are periodically forwarded to them.
 Furthermore, relevant information is regularly provided to the directors so that they are kept abreast of latest developments thus enabling them to make informed decisions.
-In 2017, Mr. Vudhiphol Suriyabhivadh, an Independent Director, attended the seminar "The Audit Committee's Role in Compliance and Ethical Culture Oversight" held by Thai Institute of Directors and "Preparation for the Change in Financial Reporting Standards" held by EY Office Limited.
-Mr. Vudhiphol Suriyabhivadh and Mr. Thongchai Ananthothai, an Independent Director, attended the seminar "Business in the Age of Unstableness" held by EY Office Limited.
+In 2018, Ms. Srinthorn Ounayakovit, an Independent Director, attended the training course "Financial Statements for Directors (FSD), FSD 36/2018" held by Thai Institute of Directors.